a-maze-d/fledex/README.md

   |> Leds.send() # :default namespace is used as default
 ```
 All other LEDs would be set to off

+The above approach is rather cumbersome with a lot of LEDs, and would be even more difficult if you want to animate it.
+Thus, instead of managing the LED strip yourself, you should use the FLedex DSL.

+Take a look at the [Livebook examples](README.md#livebook) on how to use the DSL

 ## Livebook
 You can find some [livebooks](livebooks/README.md) files that show you how to use the library in a notebook (with and without hardware).
 You should be able to do most of your development on a computer (emulating the LED strip with a KinoDriver) before adjusting it to the real hardware (with the SpiDriver).
 On real hardware you can even run it with serveral drivers at the same time.